-While drinking 3-10 cups of green tea per day has been shown in the research to improve a healthy lifespan in populations, drinking such a high volume is difficult for some people concerned with the caffeine, vitamin K and the large amount of fluid.
-Therefore tea extracts can be consumed as dietary supplements in concentrated forms where the levels of natural phytochemicals can be controlled, increasing ECGC while reducing caffeine and oxalates and fluoride, for instance.
-In order for tea to be healthy it must be grown without pesticides as those can block the estrogen detox action.
-Organic is important so it can enhance health of breasts, colon, ovaries, cervix and prostate.
+While drinking 3-10 cups of green tea per day has been shown in the research to improve a healthy lifespan in populations, drinking such a high volume is difficult for some people concerned with the caffeine, Vitamin K and the large amount of fluid.
+Therefore tea extracts can be consumed as dietary supplements in concentrated forms where the levels of natural phytochemicals can be controlled, increasing ECGC while reducing caffeine, oxalates, and fluoride, for instance.
+In order for tea to be healthy, it must be grown without pesticides, as they can block estrogen detox action.
+Organic-sources are important as to enhance the health of the breasts, colon, ovaries, cervix and prostate.
 Usually when green tea is de-caffeinated the positive antioxidants are also severely reduced.
 In supplement form, these issues can be controlled and corrected.

 Green tea can be taken the following ways: